 Bookmark & Share

-What are all the differences between the iPad 3rd Gen and the iPad 2?
-Is the iPad 2 worth the cost savings?
+What are all the differences between the iPad 2 and the iPad 3rd Gen?

-Please note that the iPad 3rd Gen has been discontinued.
-It was replaced by the iPad 4th Gen on October 23, 2012.
-The iPad 2 still is available new.
-This Q&A compares the iPad 3rd Gen to the iPad 2 at the time the iPad 3rd Gen was introduced, but it still can be useful particularly for those purchasing either model on the used market.
+Please note that the iPad 3rd Gen (iPad 3) has been discontinued, but 16 GB configurations of the iPad 2 remain available new.
+This Q&A can be useful particularly for those considering either model, particularly on the used market.

-It is very easy to mistake the third generation iPad models released in 2012 -- the iPad 3rd Gen (Wi-Fi Only), iPad 3rd Gen (Wi-Fi/4G LTE AT&T/GPS) for AT&T in the US (and Bell, Rogers, and Telus in Canada), and iPad 3rd Gen (Wi-Fi/4G LTE Verizon/GPS) for Verizon in the US -- with the iPad 2 models -- the iPad 2 (Wi-Fi), iPad 2 (Wi-Fi/GSM/GPS), and iPad 2 (Wi-Fi/CDMA/GPS) -- first released in 2011 and that still are available for sale in 16 GB capacities.
+It is very easy to mistake the third generation iPad models released in 2012 -- the iPad 3rd Gen (Wi-Fi Only), iPad 3rd Gen (Wi-Fi/4G LTE AT&T/GPS) for AT&T in the US (and Bell, Rogers, and Telus in Canada), and iPad 3rd Gen (Wi-Fi/4G LTE Verizon/GPS) for Verizon in the US -- with the iPad 2 models first released in 2011 -- the iPad 2 (Wi-Fi), iPad 2 (Wi-Fi/GSM/GPS), and iPad 2 (Wi-Fi/CDMA/GPS) -- and that still are available for sale new in 16 GB capacities.

 Photo Credit: Apple, Inc. (iPad 2 - Left, iPad 3rd Gen - Right)